crosstheages/public-data/patch-notes.md

   - SA Power Stacking icon has been changed.
 - Cards
   - Display of cards on Craft / Collection / Decks has been adjusted to show intended cards depending on the context.
+  - Deck power computation is now working again as intended.
 - Missions
   - Fields missions are now correctly computing the advancement.
   - Win with more than 120s and 70% of possession are now correctly counting win only (before was counting any game).